MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/api-management/management.md

 ### Design recommendations

 - Use a [user-assigned managed identity](/azure/api-management/api-management-howto-use-managed-service-identity) for API Management to prevent downtime during redeployment from ARM templates.
-- Use automated DevOps pipelines to run backups.
+- Use automated Azure pipelines to run backups.
 - Decide whether [multiregion deployment](/azure/api-management/api-management-howto-deploy-multi-region) is required.

 ## Enterprise-scale assumptions